sig-gis/SEPAL-CEO/docs/module-1.rst

    :alt: The composite menu.
    :align: center

+|

 17. Now we’ll explore the **Bands** dropdown.
 Click on the **Red Green Blue** at the bottom of the page.

 .. image:: images/arrow_bands.JPG
-   :alt: Arrow pointing at the red, green, blue bands
+   :alt: Arrow pointing at the red, green, blue bands.
    :align: center

+|

 18. The below dropdown menu will appear.